junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam sighs.
 "We still need his help.
 And he needs to be *willing* to help.
 The least we can do is not to make him more pissed."

 Cas chimes in just in time, not very helpfully, "That would be a very difficult thing to do."
-He meets the brothers' eyes, then adds, "Considering how angry he already was, and he'd like to kill all of us as soon as he could.
+He meets the brothers' eyes, then adds, "Considering how angry he already was, and he would very much like to kill all of us as soon as he could.
 Just saying."

 Dean forces a smile.
 "Good to know.
 Now can we go?"